s0/state-of-secure-messaging/README.md

 This document is intended to be a high-level summary of the various features / characteristics of current open source secure messaging systems.
-This document only covers completely open source systems.
+This document only covers completely open source end-to-end encrypted systems.

+In essence, for all of these systems, all content of messages is encrypted on the sender and receiver's devices.

 ## Under Development